1 Introduction

 [I 18:02:27.209 NotebookApp] Accepting one-time-token-authenticated connection from ::1

-The Jupyter Notebook/Lab interface probably opened up a web browser for you automatically, otherwise go to the address specified in the message in the terminal.
-Note that the server is running locally (as http://localhost:8888) so this does not require that you have an active internet connection.
-Also note that it says:
+The Jupyter Lab interface probably opened up a web browser for you automatically, otherwise go to the address specified in the message in the terminal under Or copy and paste one of these URLs:

 Let’s start by creating an empty notebook.
 You can do this by selecting the Files tab and clicking New > Notebook.
-When the notebook opens, select the suggested Python 3 kernel from the drop-down menu.
+From the drop-down menu that appears, select the jupyter-env

-Start by giving your notebook a name by clicking on the text “Untitled” at the top of the page.
-Enter “jupyter-tutorial.ipynb”.
+Start by giving your notebook a name by right-clicking on the text “Untitled.ipynb” at the top of the tab then clicking “Rename Notebook”.
+Enter jupyter-tutorial.ipynb

 These cells contain static material such as captions, text, lists, images and so on.
 You express this using Markdown, which is a lightweight markup language.
 Markdown documents can then be converted to other formats for viewing.
 The format is discussed a little more in detail in the Markdown introduction.
 Jupyter Notebook uses a dialect of Markdown called GitHub Flavoured Markdown, which is described at GitHub.